One of the most common questions we get asked as an Osteopath clinic is, “What exactly does an Osteopath do?” Let’s break it down simply.

 - Shockwave Therapy – Great for the chronic injuries that have just not responded to conservative treatment.

-- The word “osteopath” comes from the Greek word “osteo” meaning “structure”.
+– The term “Osteopath” derives from the Greek “osteo,” meaning structure.

-- Osteopaths are covered by private health funds
+– Many private health funds cover Osteopathy treatments.

 At Equilibrium Sports and Spinal clinic our Osteopaths thrive on helping Glen Iris locals who are not living their lives to the fullest.
 Our Osteopaths service Malvern, Glen Iris, Ashburton, Hawthorn and Caulfield.
 Let us help you turn your life around get you back to doing the things you love.